-The TWD program is hands-on and combines current web design technologies with challenging assignments, structured projects, and industry experience.
-The program gives you the relevant technical skills and knowledge to succeed in today's rapidly evolving workplace.
+The TWD program is a hands-on practical learning program that combines current web development technologies with challenging assignments, structured projects, and industry experience.
+The program gives you the relevant technical skills and knowledge along with industry related business skills to succeed in today's rapidly evolving workplace.

-Find out more about the topics you will cover in Program Details.
+Find out more about the topics you will cover in Program Details section.

-By using a "best practices" approach to web design, you will create sites that are not only visually appealing but are also accessible, usable, and standards compliant.
-You will use the latest web design software to develop a number of sites.
+By using a "best practices" approach to web development, you will create sites that are not only visually appealing but are also accessible, usable, and standards compliant.

-Upon completion of the TWD program, you will have a web portfolio showcasing your work.
+Upon completion of the TWD program, you will have a publicly accessible web portfolio showcasing your work created throughout the program along with your industry project.

 You will learn techniques in application development, be exposed to several current web technologies, and apply system development best practices to design and develop usable and effective web sites.

 The program is delivered through classroom instruction, hands-on lab work and individual and team projects.
-Applicants for the Technical Web Designer program should also possess sound logical and reasoning abilities, as well as good communication skills - both written and oral.
-Applicants should also have a working knowledge of Windows, Microsoft Office.
+Applicants for the Technical Web Designer program should possess sound logical and reasoning abilities, as well as good communication skills - both written and oral.
+Applicants should also have a working knowledge of Windows or macOS and be comfortable working with files and folders (saving, copying, moving and renaming files and folders).

 Check out the current class's informal website to see a guideline to the students' schedule.